ondini/lgcreportgenerator/README.md

 - !!! color code per type (DIST, TSTN, PLR3D), if we have fully constrained put the solid color, if not put the dashed (maybe circle if sitance, horizontal angle triangle, etc. )
 - !!!
 DX DY DZ, put it in the general 3D plot, add magnification factor since it might be not visible
 - !!!
 Should all graphic stuff be in QGis or in LGC Report?

-- ASK users if they want translated names of columns or the ids from input file (TCSE vs target centering sigma)